Interventional Radiology Integrated Residency

 Our close collaboration with the diagnostic radiology faculty allow us to provide an outstanding diagnostic program, tailored to the needs of up-and-coming IRs.
 We are very fortunate to have the strong support of the surgery department in providing our residents an internship, and intensive care and vascular surgery rotations that form the foundation of our 6 year IR program.

 We have been very privileged to be able to train our residents in outstanding facilities.
-In 2019 we will move into a new space next to the operating room with state-of-the-art equipment that includes 8 procedure rooms with CT available in two angiography suites and cone-beam CT available in 5 more suites.
+In 2019 we moved into a new space next to the operating room with state-of-the-art equipment that includes 8 procedure rooms with CT available in two angiography suites and cone-beam CT available in 5 more suites.
 We also have access to IVUS, ICE, and CE-US for all the latest in intra-procedural diagnostic imaging.

 Our technologists and nurses are the backbone of our procedure quality.
 Their clinical expertise, their interest in continuous learning and their commitment to teaching are second to none.

 The greatest pleasure for me, and the secret to whatever success we have had in training residents, has been our close-knit group of hardworking, compassionate, analytic, and creative residents.
 Their support to fellow residents, and their commitment to the radiology residency and to UVA are always on display.
 Together they are role models for an effective team: championing how to make resident education at UVA better, supporting the educational mission of other residents/specialties, and taking advantage of opportunities to collaborate on IR research.